 - Best placed in a sheltered area as wind can cause the water to blow out of the fountain

 Water Mill Solar Water Feature Review

-This cute Water Mill Solar Water Feature allows you to bring a miniature ‘working’ watermill into your garden.
-The wheel turns as the water runs over it, creating a relaxing trickling sound.
-It’s also quite fascinating to watch.
+This Water Mill Solar Water Feature allows you to bring a miniature ‘working’ watermill into your garden.
+The mill’s wheel turns as the water runs over it, and it also illuminates at night time.

 Blumfeldt Sphere Fountain Solar Water Feature Review

 The water bubbles from the top of the sphere, trailing down into a flat pool at the top of the pedestal.
-It’s the sort of water feature which could just as equally be a bold centrepiece or an understated addition to the garden.
+Standing at 72 cm tall, it’s the sort of water feature which could just as equally be a bold centrepiece or an understated addition to the garden

 Cobbled Birdbath Solar Water Feature Review